Freight Shipping from Boise to Tacoma

 How much does it cost to ship freight from Boise to Tacoma?

-Full truckload (FTL) rates from Boise, ID to Tacoma, WA currently range from $1,099-$1,354 for a standard dry van load over the 511-mile route.
+Full truckload (FTL) rates from Boise, ID to Tacoma, WA currently range $1,099-$1,354 (roughly $2.17-$2.66 per mile over 511 miles).
 LTL shipments typically cost $481-$834 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Tacoma?

-Standard FTL transit from Boise to Tacoma is approximately 9 hrs by truck over 511 miles.
+Standard FTL transit from Boise to Tacoma is approximately 9 hrs by truck over 511 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Nampa Intermodal to Port of Tacoma Intermodal Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Boise to Tacoma freight?